alexisduque/iot-tensorflow-lite/README.md

-# Tools-in-Action: Tensorflow Lite for IoT at Devoxx Belgium 2019
+# Tools-in-Action: Tensorflow Lite for IoT
-Code and demo for my Tools in Action at Devoxx Belgium about Tensorflow Lite for IoT
+Code and demo for my Tools in Action about Tensorflow Lite for IoT

 ## Slides